 Dr. Robert M. Hebeler, an adjunct business professor at Rollins College, predicts that tourists will no longer be satisfied with what looks and smells clean, and the hospitality industry may need to offer a personal guarantee “that every measure has been taken to ensure they and their families will not get sick.”
 He suggests the future will demand greater investments in cleaning staff, hand sanitizing stations and touchless technology, and ways to communicate cleanliness measures to guests.
 Data — such as the kind tracked by automated cleaning technologies — will be an expected proof point.

 In other words, a deeper clean will likely become the new normal, particularly if COVID-19 becomes a new seasonal illness as experts predict.
 Those cleaning companies willing and able to adapt to the future of clean today will be better prepared to care for their staff and clients in the long run.
 Now is the time to make smart technology decisions to keep pace with the market and deliver industry-leading solutions to your customers.

 This doesn’t have to be an enormous upfront investment.
-Some autonomous cleaning solutions like Whiz, the autonomous vacuum sweeper from Softbank Robotics developed and distributed in partnership with Brain OS and ICE Robotics, are available with a subscription model, allowing you to cost-effectively pilot the solution in your facilities.
+Some autonomous cleaning solutions like Whiz, the commercial robot vacuum from Softbank Robotics developed in partnership with Brain OS and ICE Robotics, are available with a subscription model, allowing you to cost-effectively pilot the solution in your facilities.